TechMCDocs/pages/GameTick.md

 title: Game Tick
 description: All the information about the tick phases
 ---

 {% include subpages.html %}

-# tick
+# Tick

 A tick is a part of the game loop where the game logic is processed.
 Many different things are done in a tick, and some of them a grouped in "tick phases."
 The ones commonly used for redstone are theses:

 1. Block/fluid tile ticks
-2. chunkManager tick
+2. ChunkManager tick
-3. blockevent processing
+3. BlockEvent processing
-4. regular entities ticking
+4. Regular entities ticking
-5. block entities ticking
+5. Block entities ticking
-6. player actions and other sheduled tasks
+6. Player actions and other scheduled tasks

 Here is a detailed breakdown of the server tick
 ## runServer()